microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

     - **Random Number Generation (RNG)** - Crypto operations can depend on random number generation.
 Therefore, the crypto code compiled into the shared crypto binary must be linked against a method to generate random numbers.

+      Currently, the following selections are made per shared crypto binary type:

+      - `CryptoPei` - `PeiRngLib` which uses the Crypto PPI to provide random numbers.
+This means a platform module must produce the PPI (`gEfiRngPpiGuid`).
+      - `CryptoDxe` - `DxeRngLib` which uses the Crypto protocol to provide random numbers.
+This means a platform module must produce the protocol (`gEfiRngProtocolGuid`).
+      - `CryptoRuntimeDxe` - `DxeRngLib` which uses the Crypto protocol to provide randmon numbers.
+This means a platform module must produce the protocol (`gEfiRngProtocolGuid`).
+      - `CryptoStandaloneMm (AARCH64)` - `BaseRngLibTimerLib` is linked to the crypto binary.
+      - `CrytpStandaloneMm (X64)` - `BaseRngLib` is linked to the binary which will use the rndr instruction.
+      - `CryptoSmm` - `BaseRngLib` is linked to the binary which will use the rndr instruction.

       Look for the `RngLib` instance in `CryptoBinPkg.dsc` to see the current random generation library being used.

     - **PE/COFF Binary Properties** - Each crypto binary within shared crypto is a PE32 binary with a .efi extension.